FACTION BRIEF

 340 people paid to experience a dead woman's memory.
 She never consented.
 Her family (if any survive) may not know the recovery occurred.
 The legal framework is nonexistent.
 The Salvagers take no position on this.

 Who owns a dead person's memories?
-The Dispersed can't consent.
+The Dispersed can't object.
 The law hasn't caught up.
 The market doesn't care.

 Doctrine